infrablocks/terraform-aws-ecs-load-balancer/README.md

   * Using cross zone load balancing across the provided subnet IDs
   * Either internal or internet-facing depending on the provided parameter
   * With a health check using the specified target
-* A security group allowing access to the load balancer on port 443
+* A security group allowing access to the load balancer on port 443 from the specified CIDRs
-  * From the private network CIDR
-  * From the specified CIDRs
+* A security group for use by targets allowing access from the load balancer on the service port.
 * A DNS entry for the service
   * In the public hosted zone if requested
   * In the private hosted zone if requested